A novel by Karen Tei Yamashita

 Generations of Japanese Americans merge with Jane Austen’s characters in these lively stories, pairing uniquely American histories with reimagined classics.

-In these buoyant and inventive stories, Japanese Americans shift the boundaries of Jane Austen’s classic tales, questioning what inheritance—familial, cultural, artistic—really means.
-In ’60s California and beyond, a woman examines the contents of her dead aunt’s freezer, Mr. Darcy is captain of the football team, a dental hygienist collects a community’s gossip while cleaning his neighbors’ teeth, and station wagons, not horse-drawn carriages, are the transit of the day.
-These narratives that traverse class, race, and gender leap into our modern world with Yamashita’s signature wit and humor.
+In these buoyant and inventive stories, Karen Tei Yamashita transfers classic tales across boundaries and questions what an inheritance—familial, cultural, emotional, artistic—really means.
+In a California of the sixties and seventies, characters examine the contents of deceased relatives' freezers, tape-record high school locker-room chatter, or collect a community's gossip while cleaning the teeth of its inhabitants.
+Mr. Darcy is the captain of the football team, Mansfield Park materializes in a suburb of L.A., bake sales replace ballroom dances, and station wagons, not horse-drawn carriages, are the preferred mode of transit.
+The stories of traversing class, race, and gender leap into our modern world with wit and humor.

 About the Author